 So far we have a punch and four blocks, but in fact we have more.
-Just as the punch is a similar motion to the Outward block, the action of the Downward block can be converted into and outward knife-hand or backfist.
-The Inward block can become a inward chop or hammerfist and the Upward block brought down as a chop or hammerstrike.
+Just as the punch is a similar motion to the outward block, the action of the downward block can be converted into an outward knife-hand or backfist.
+The inward block can become a inward chop or hammerfist and the upward block brought down as a chop or hammerstrike.

 Most of your attacking moves can be converted into blocks anyhow.

-The Kata we have already mentioned is nearly all in Forward stance (Zenkutsu), though it could be argued that part of the turn is Kokutsu.
+The kata we have already mentioned is nearly all in forward stance (Zenkutsu), although it could be argued that part of the turn is Kokutsu (back stance).

-To learn the moves and develope balance and a low centre of gravity, keep in Forward stance to begin with.
-In combat you will probably use a higher stance, especially if fighting close to the foe, but hopefully by then you'll have learnt to send your weight down to be better rooted.
+To learn the moves and develop balance and a low centre of gravity, keep in forward stance to begin with.
+In combat you will probably use a higher stance, especially if fighting close to the foe, but hopefully by then youll have learnt to send your weight down to be better rooted.